wdka-publicationSt/WdKA-Staff-Research/README.md

 * run `./make.py icml` for icml output
 * run `./make.py website` for website output
     - website styling is defined in: `website/style.css` as its stylesheet
+    - resulting website will be saved in folder `website/`

 * run `./make.py pdf` for PDF output
-    - PDF styling is defined in: `pdf/style.pdf.css` as its stylesheet
+    - PDF styling is defined in: `pdf/style.pdf.css` as CSS
     - errors found while generating the pdf are stored in `pdf/weasyprint.log`
+    - resulting pdf will be saved in `pdf/publication.pdf`